implicitly-awesome/exop/README.md

 ```

 Therefore, validation will fail, if the function returns either `false` or `{:error, your_error_msg}` tuple.

+`func/1` receives one argument which is the actual parameter value to check.

 `func/2` receives two arguments: the first is a contract of an operation (parameters with their values),
 the second - the actual parameter value to check.
 So, now you can validate a parameter depending on other parameters values.